TRANSIT 11.2 : Foreword | TRANSIT

 In our efforts to facilitate access to our material to a wide and interdisciplinary readership, this issue offers for the first time an edition of our journal in which all citations of our primary material are provided in bilingual (English/German) translation.
 TRANSIT Journal’s digital platform is free and open-access.
 Transnational and mulitilocational, our cooperative research gestures not only towards an expanded understanding of contemporary German Studies, but towards an expanded understanding of the German-speaking world today.

 In my final issue as managing editor, I would like to give special thanks to TRANSIT’s editorial team for their hard work, our authors for their perseverance and commitment to the scholarship, and Deniz Göktürk and the Department of German at UC Berkeley for their many years of support.
-I would also like to take this opportunity to welcome our new managing co-editors, Michael Sandberg and Molly Krueger.
+I would also like to take this opportunity to welcome our new managing co-editors, Em Sandberg and Molly Krueger.
 I am pleased to leave the journal in their (and our editorial team’s) capable hands.

 Sincerely,